r1zzrvk/r1zzrvk/README.md

 ## Frontend developer

-I have been programming for more than 3 years, using react, redux, typescript as my main development stack.
-I am currently engaged in different projects, working in a outsource/outstuff company.

-- 🧠 I'm learning Module Federation, Vue and some other interesting technologies on my way
-- ⚡ In my spare time, I develop my own pet project and try using different libraries that are trending right now.
+I've been coding in JavaScript for over 3 years now, mostly focusing on React for building dynamic and user-friendly interfaces.
+I've worked on a bunch of different projects, including some pretty complex stuff in fintech.
+I was also engaged in development of an online monitoring system, a corporate chat and dynamic forms.
+I'm passionate about developing my own personal projects as well.

-- ✉️ You can contact me on [Telegram](mailto:https://t.me/r1zzrvk)
+✉️ You can contact me on [Telegram](mailto:https://t.me/r1zzrvk)

 ### Languages and libraries